jaircastruita/nd00333_AZMLND_C2/starter_files/README.md

 ![azureml flowchart](images/proyecto2/04_registered_dataset.PNG)

-Next, employing an automl instance from azureML we are going to let it find the best model/hyperparameter combination that best works optimizing the selected classification metric (AUC weighted):
+Next, employing an automl instance from azureML we are going to let it find the best model/hyperparameter combination that best works optimizing the selected classification metric (Accuracy):

 ![azureml flowchart](images/proyecto2_2/s2_best_model.PNG)